1) Kevin Willis

 7) Charles Oakley

 If you’re going to play in the NBA into middle age you’ve got to be tough, and few came tougher than Oakley.
-Drafted out of Virginia Union in 1985, he lasted nearly two decades in the league before finally retiring in 2004.
-He spent most of that time as a role player, renowned for his defense, rebounding, and especially intimidation.
-Oakley led the league in total rebounds twice, early in his career as a member of the Bulls, and averaged 10+ rebounds per game in six seasons.
-His habitual work-out regimen can certainly be attributed for his lasting in the NBA until turning 40, but it’s also worth considering that his reputation as a fearsome enforcer may have saved wear-and-tear on his body as opponents were fearful of engaging him.
-After 18 seasons in the league, including 15 playoff appearances, one NBA Finals trip in 1994 with New York, and one All-Star nod, Oakley seemed to be finished at age 39 when he went unsigned for the ’03-’04 season.
-But he inked a 10-day contract late in the season with the Rockets, just a few months after his 40th birthday, and appeared in seven games.
-In retirement Oakley moved into some coaching, lots of hanging out with Michael Jordan on golf courses and in casinos, and was feigning a comeback in 2007 at age 44, but apparently didn’t receive any contract offers that caught his fancy.
+Drafted by the Bulls in 1985, he lasted nearly two decades in the league before finally retiring in 2004.
+Oakley spent most of that time as a role player, renowned for his defense, rebounding, and especially intimidation.
+His reputation as an intense trainer also preceded him and likely explained his longevity.
+After 18 seasons, Oakley’s career seemed over in 2003 when he went unsigned, but Oakley later inked a 10-day contract with the Rockets after turning 40 and made seven appearances.
+In retirement Oakley moved into some coaching and lots of hanging out with Michael Jordan, on golf courses and in casinos.
+Oakley was feigning a comeback in 2007 at age 44 but nothing ever came to fruition.

 8) Dirk Nowitzki